It's ok not to feel ok...

-University can be amazing and lots of fun, but there are lots of things students experience every day that can bring you down.
+Life at Sheffield Hallam can be amazing and plenty of fun, but there are lots of things students experience every day that can bring you down.

 Sometimes balancing your finances, studies, relationships, lifestyle, health and wellbeing, your social life and more can be a bit much.

 Are you surprised?

 Occasionally these things can lead to students dropping out before speaking about what they're experiencing.
 But, thousands of students are affected by mental illness so, if you're one of them, you aren't alone and it really does help to get things off your chest!